ramRelangi/Syntaxonehrm/README.md

     Navigate to `http://localhost:9002/register` to create your company account and the initial admin user.
 This step requires the database tables to have been created by `npm run db:init`.

 6.  **Login:**
-    After registration, you should receive a welcome email (if email sending is configured) with your unique login URL (e.g., `http://your-company.localhost:9002`).
+    After registration, you should receive a welcome email (if internal SMTP is configured) with your unique login URL (e.g., `http://your-company.localhost:9002/login`).
 Use this URL and the credentials you created during registration to log in.

 ## Development Notes